aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 - the text file that gives lines and their stops and times is read only once.

-`build_tram_network(somefiles)` reads the two input files and writes a third one, entitled `tramnetwork.json`.
+`build_tram_network(somefiles)` puts everything together.
+It reads the two input files and writes a third one, entitled `tramnetwork.json`.
-This file represents a dictionary that contains the three dictionaries
+This JSON file represents a dictionary that contains the three dictionaries
 built:

     {